 Q: Do I absolutely need a CBCT scan before a dental implant?

 A: It’s often a good idea to have a CBCT scan before dental implant surgery.
 CBCT provides surgeons with detailed information about the anatomic structures and quality and quantity of the bone structure, thus helping them to plan the surgery more accurately.
 Here at Murphy Dental and Implant Center, we will evaluate each individual to determine whether a CBCT scan is recommended.

 Q: Is CBCT safe?

 A: With advanced technology, the radiation dosage you receive from a CBCT scan has been significantly lowered.
 At our center, we proudly own a Green CT 2, a top-of-the-line CBCT model from Valtech.
-It has a fast scan time (4.9 seconds) and provides high quality images at a low X-ray dosage.
+It has a fast scan time (only 4.9 - 9 seconds) and provides high quality images at a low X-ray dosage.
 See here for more details.